-Apart from the size or the area for water to evaporate in (which is usually relatively small in the case of Bearded dragon enclosures), factors such as the ventilation, temperature and the amount of water available also greatly affects the humidity.
+Apart from the size of the area for water to evaporate in (which is usually relatively small in the case of Bearded dragon enclosures), factors such as the ventilation, temperature and the amount of water available also greatly affect the humidity.

-Comparatively more ventilation, larges spaces, less water and lower temperatures leads to lower relative humidities.
-The opposite is true for more ventilation, smaller spaces, more water and higher temperatures.
+Comparatively more ventilation, larges spaces, less water and lower temperatures lead to lower relative humidities.
+The opposite is true for less ventilation, smaller spaces, more water and higher temperatures.

-In the case of pet Bearded dragons we have most control over the ventilation and temperature.
+In the case of pet Bearded dragons, we have the most control over the ventilation and environmental temperature.